 When exploring your “My Games and Apps” page, you’ll also spot which games are part of Game Pass (or EA Play) membership, so you’ll know which service each game comes from.

-It sounds like a cliche, but Xbox Game Pass really does offer something for everyone within its 200-or-so strong lineup.
+It sounds like a cliche, but Xbox Game Pass really does offer something for everyone within its 400-or-so strong lineup.

-While the PC list is a little slimmer (but still stands at over 150 titles), players can enjoy the likes of ARK: Survival Evolved, Crusader Kings III, Forza Motorsport 7, and more.
+While the PC list is a little slimmer, players can enjoy the likes of ARK: Survival Evolved, Crusader Kings III, Forza Motorsport 7, and more.

 - Having a wealth of gaming content at our fingertips, without worrying about additional purchases, still feels revolutionary.